nicholaspufal/invoice_creator/README.md

 Just make sure to go into the gem's folder and edit the file `config.yml` so that it's tailored to your needs - define your rate, date format, filename format, etc.

-You can do `bundler open invoice_creator` for quick access to the gem's folder.
+You can do `gem open invoice_creator` for quick access to the gem's folder.

 ## Usage example